Dapontes-Noar/poke-app/README.md

     ```
    when run this command, you can choose the device or emulator available for run the app.

+## Features

+- Browse a list of Pokémon with images and types
+- View detailed information for each Pokémon
+- Filter Pokémon by type
+- Manage your favorite Pokémon
+- Responsive UI for mobile and web
+- Localization support (multi-language)
+- Modern, maintainable architecture (Clean Architecture + MVVM)

+---

+## API & Environment Configuration

+This app uses the public [PokéAPI](https://pokeapi.co/) and does not require any API keys or special environment variables by default.

+If you wish to point to a different API or use a proxy, you can configure the base URL in the network layer (see `lib/core/network/`).

+---

+## Supported Languages

+- English (en)
+- Spanish (es)

+To add a new language, see the Intl Localization section above.

 ---
 # Developer Guide